 The healthcare workforce in the UAE, and the ability to recruit, train and retain talent in the country, is crucial.
 Further unifying medical licensing between the different authorities in the UAE will be beneficial.

 The future of healthcare will see growth in the use of artificial Intelligence, machine learning and automaton.
-New competencies and skills will be required, with the need to invest in AI engineers, data scientists and data governance experts.
+We will need to invest in AI engineers, data scientists, and data governance experts to acquire the new competencies and skills.
 With the increasing popularity of the metaverse, virtual and augmented reality, healthcare needs to catch up.
 This requires investment in both technology and training healthcare professionals.

 Ensuring robust regulation